wilsonmar/wilsonmar.github.io/_posts/2022-09-21-google-apps-scripting.md

 {% include l18n.html %}
 {% include _toc.html %}

-This can be a common situation needing automation.
+Google's FREE SaaS (Software as a Service) offering which competes with Microsoft's Office 365.

 {% include whatever.html %}

+<a target="_blank" href="https://www.youtube.com/watch?v=MlF1mf6s94w&t=40s">VIDEO: How To Make A Web App In 7 Minutes</a>

+This can be a common situation needing automation:

 ## Video Courses